Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 You know, how can I not be nervous?

-It would affect your district, obviously.
+It would affect your district on this news.

 It is not good for the country to have billionaires calling the shots.

-Just imagine, if you would, let's do a little thought experiment here.
+Just imagine if you would, let's do a little thought experiment here.

-Why does he seem to have so much sway over the incoming president?
+And also, why does he seem to have so much sway over the incoming president?

 It's disturbing.